risk-first/website/complexity/Crystals-And-Code.md

 What are the take-aways from this article?

+- **Order Is Expensive**.
+Maintaining order within an IS is a battle against the [Second Law Of Thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).
+That is, without perpetual vigilance, everything will turn to crap.

-- **We're stuck with flawed IT**  Because of the way we build organisations, there will always be flaws along IT-System boundaries.
+- **We're stuck with flawed IT**  Because of the way we build organisations, there will always be flaws along IS boundaries.
 The faster the rate of change, the worse this will be.
 Trying to construct a "flawless" IT system is going to prevent you from handling change in the future.

 - **We need to manage the flaws.** There are a few ways of dealing with the flaws - refactoring, living with them and feeds.
 But it's perhaps best not to strive for perfection because...

 - **Destruction is just around the corner.** Change is coming, and your IS will break when it does.
 So ill-matched, flawed Information Systems are here to stay.
 They're a natural consequence of the fact that we live in a world where consistency is expensive, and change is constant.

-In the next article, I will look at how there is a revolution occurring in the world of feeds, which makes them more powerful and
+In the next article, we're going to look more closely at the [towers of abstraction](Towers-Of-Abstraction.md) we use to build our crystal castles.